 Why don’t we say, ‘Washy-wishy’ or ‘Zag Zig’?

-There’s a grammar rule, that’s why!
+There’s a quirky grammar rule that says ‘washy wishy’ is wrong, that’s why!

 As you may remember from my Adjectives are Ordered Tip, English grammar says that adjectives appear in a certain order.
 First comes opinion or quality, then follow adjectives relating to size, age, shape, colour, origin, material and purpose.
 So, we have ‘the beautiful young Italo-Australian goddess.’
 And to our ears, if we’re native English speakers, that sounds right.